 So what do insurance companies do?
 They charge you more (sometimes much more) for coverage.
 If you were waiting to hear about the catch or trade-off of no medical life insurance, this is it.

-Here’s how rates for no medical life insurance compare to rates for standard (i.e., fully underwritten) life insurance:
+Here’s how quotes for no medical life insurance compare to standard (i.e., fully underwritten) life insurance quotes:

-When you apply for life insurance, your insurance company completes an underwriting process to understand how likely you are to die while holding your policy.
-In other words, your insurer wants to know what the chances are that they’ll have to make a payout to your beneficiary.
+When you apply for life insurance, your insurance company completes an underwriting process to understand how likely you are to get an illness or die while holding your policy.

 Most insurance companies have you undergo some form of medical review so they can learn the nitty-gritty details about your health.